Ensuring your website load faster is one of the critical metrics to online business success.

-There are various techniques to speed-up your website, but one of quickest way is to implement the right CDN (Content Delivery Network).
+There are various techniques to speed-up your website, but one of the quickest ways is to implement the right CDN (Content Delivery Network).

 If you are new to CDN, you may refer to the essential guide to CDN for better understanding.

-Let’s look at some of the CDN provider and its number of POP.
+Let’s look at some of the CDN providers and their number of POP.

 |CDN||POP/Edge Network/Cache location|

 |Google Cloud CDN||130+|

 In this post, I will talk about how to enable Google Cloud CDN for your website and set up one WordPress URL to show how fast it is.